Tuscany Harvest Bike Tour

 • Day 2

-Set off riding through pastures and forests to join the village of San Giovanni.
-Here we’ll meet up with our friend, a local truffle dog, and her human companion.
-They’ll lead us into the oak forests that make this area famous for both its black and white tartufi (truffles).
-Back in San Giovanni we’ll have a truffle-infused lunch at Donatella’s cozy Osteria.
-After lunch we’ll keep pedaling into the Brunello wine-growing region.
-It’s a big climb up to Montalcino, the medieval hilltown at the heart of the Brunello zone, but the effort is well-rewarded when we check into our five-star castle hotel.
+Today is all about the truffle.
+Our search begins as we set off through golden pastures that give way to forests surrounding the village of San Giovanni.
+Our local friend and his truffle dog are awaiting our arrival, eager to begin their hunt.
+Together, we head deep into the oak groves that yield both black and white tartufi (truffles).
+Of course, we must taste our spoils—so back in San Giovanni, we’re treated to a truffle-infused lunch at a traditional, cozy osteria.
+Our afternoon ride is practically powered by truffles as we cycle into the Brunello wine-growing region.
+It’s a big climb up to Montalcino, the medieval hilltown at the heart of the Brunello zone, but the effort is well-rewarded when we check into the five-star castle hotel we’ll call home for the next two nights.

 Meals: Breakfast / Lunch / Dinner